iotaledger/integration-services/api/USAGE.md

 - post('/authentication/verify-user')
 - post('/authentication/revoke-verification')

-How the client can authenticate at the api is described in the following sequence diagram which uses verify user (section 3) as an example.
+How the client can authenticate at the api is described in the following sequence diagram which refers to verify user (section 3) as an example.

 ![verify user sd](./src/assets/diagrams/verify-user-sd.jpeg)

 As described in the sequence diagram the client must sign a challenge in order to being able to authenticate at the api.
-Therefor two three scripts must be implemented by the client `getHexEncodedKey` & `signChallenge` which are described in the following:
+Therefore two scripts must be implemented by the client `getHexEncodedKey` & `signChallenge` which are described in the following:

 ```
 import * as ed from 'noble-ed25519';